Construction near LSU exits causes major delays during Wednesday morning commute on I-10 eastbound

 BATON ROUGE - I-10 eastbound between Lori Burgess Avenue and Perkins Road was reduced to one lane on Wednesday morning after a road closure expected to be lifted at 5 a.m. continued, causing significant delays.

-Traffic is congested over the Mississippi River Bridge into Port Allen near La.
-415, causing nearly an hour in delays by 6:30 a.m.
+Traffic was congested over the Mississippi River Bridge into Port Allen near La.
+415, causing nearly an hour in delays.
+By 7:25 a.m., the entire interstate had reopened.

 The road closure is part of ongoing emergency repair work at the City Park Lake Approach that started on Tuesday.